Theme (Byzantine district): Change and decline: 11th–12th centuries

-The Komnenian era saw a brief restoration of the empire's fortunes as the force now known as the 'Komnenian army' was established by Alexios I Komnenos, marking a decisive break with the theme system.
-The new force was highly centralised in the person of the emperor and the ruling dynasty, and provided an element of stability which characterised the Komnenian restoration.
-It was noticeably more heavily reliant on mercenaries such as the Varangian guard than the previous army.
-The strategoi increasingly lost power and the themes lost much of their military character.
-The independence they had previously enjoyed as a means to deal with local issues was being steadily lost.
+The Komnenian era saw a brief restoration of the empire's fortunes as the force now known as the 'Komnenian army' was established by Alexios I Komnenos, marking a decisive break with the thematic system.
+The new army was highly centralized in the person of the emperor and the ruling dynasty, and provided an element of stability which characterized the Komnenian restoration.
+It was noticeably more reliant on mercenaries such as the Varangian guard than the previous army, reducing the importance of the themes.
+The strategoi increasingly lost power as the empire centralized.
+The emperors often appointed relatives to the governorships, reducing their autonomous character and solidifying centralized imperial administration.

-The Komnenian restoration required a new dynamic to manage the severely weakened themes of Asia Minor due to Manzikert's catastrophe.
-Built on the same key principles, markedly increasing the quality and centralization of the provinces and thus the great cost of maintaining them, the new military regents called Doux or Katepanos indiscriminately, assumed strongly centralizing roles on the king's behalf so that the influx of landed pronoia foreigners in military service could be regulated and counteracted in cases of uprising, said positions were specifically reserverd to relatives of the Komnenian family alone and though efficient emergency measures, it successfully turned the kingdom into a dependency on foreign mercenaries, yielding the mass of native Greeks and making it unprecedentedly sublime to the will of its European counterparts.
+The Komnenian restoration required a new system to manage the severely weakened themes of Anatolia due to the catastrophe of Manzikert.
+The themes followed the Kommenian era trend of greater imperial centralization with the governors being members of the imperial family, owing their allegiance solely to the emperor.
+This eroded the old independent character of the once large Anatolian themes.
+The new military governors (called Doux or Katepanos indiscriminately) assumed strongly centralized roles on the emperor's behalf so that the influx of landed pronoia foreigners in military service could be regulated and counteracted in cases of uprising.
+The governorships were specifically reserved for relatives of the Komnenian family alone and though efficient emergency measures, it successfully turned the empire into a dependency on foreign mercenaries, yielding the mass of native Greeks and making it unprecedentedly subordinate to the will of its European counterparts.

-Each Thema was now managed by Katepanos or Doux, vice-regents belonging to the imperial family denoting military and administrative powers, subdivided into Katepanakias encompassing the old Tourmas, now each ruled by a Praktor instead of a Tourmarches fullfiling the same civic and military roles now widely in the hands of pronoias guaranteed mercenaries who now become the bulk of the imperial tagmata's reserves slowly also taking their place side by side with the now totally lawless landed monasteries and the dynatoi who, after Alexio's tax reforms, could formalize the various illegally acquired towns and communes as long as they could secure the full taxation of their new domains by the fisc, a process worse fueled by the extensive chrysobulas of different institutions granted by the monarch.
+Each Theme was overseen by a Katepanos or Doux, whose authorities was both military and civil, subdivided into Katepanakias encompassing the old Tourmas, now each ruled by a Praktor instead of a Tourmarches fulfilling the same civic and military roles now widely in the hands of pronoiars.
+The pronoiars became the bulk of the imperial tagmata's reserves, slowly taking their place side by side with the totally lawless landed monasteries and the dynatoi, who after Alexios's tax reforms could formalize the various illegally acquired towns and communes as long as they could secure the full taxation of their new domains by the fisc, a process worse fueled by the extensive chrysobulas of different institutions granted by the monarch.

-The Byzantine army of the Komnenian era, however, never managed to field the manpower of the themes in their heyday, and the new system proved more expensive to maintain in the long run.
+The Byzantine army of the Komnenian era never managed to field the manpower of the themes in their heyday, and the new system proved more expensive to maintain in the long run.
 It also relied on a succession of strong soldier-emperors to be effective.
 With the death of Manuel I Komnenos in 1180, a new period of decline set in.